French Heritage

 Biot jars were the first olive oil jars to be shipped throughout the Mediterranean and it is said, interestingly, that the Italians were the best customers.
 Ships sailed from the nearby port of Antibes under the protection of the Knights of Malta and sailed as far away as the Caribbean.
 While storage of olive oil was the primary use of the Biot Jars, they were also used to store and transport flour, dry beans, and other food products.

-Back in the seventeen century, André Le Notre, head gardener for Louis XIV, invented a planter for the expansive garden of Versailles.
-Exotics fruits as oranges, lemons, dates were « à la mode » at the king’ court, But the supply was very erratic.
-To solve this problem, Louis XIV wanted an orangery built facing south and asked Le Notre to develop a planter to host a collection of exotic trees.
-Before long, the garden of Versailles had the largest collection of these exotic trees, as courtiers often offered them as gifts to display good manners.
-There are drawings, paintings, descriptions of the Le Notre planters, which match the planters produced today, with cast iron frames and oak wood panels.
-While Versailles and Chambord planters are traditionally green, you have the option to choose from our color palette.
+In the seventeenth century, André Le Notre, head gardener to the french king, Louis XIV, created a new planter for the expansive garden of Versailles.
+Exotics fruit trees — oranges, lemons, dates — were prized by the king’s court, but the supply was very inconsistent.
+Likewise, these exotic trees required protection from the cold winters at Versailles.
+As such, Louis XIV commissioned a south-facing orangery to be built in the palace garden and asked Le Notre to develop planters to host a collection of these exotic trees and thus the iconic oak Versailles planter box was created.
+Many period drawings, paintings, and descriptions reference the Le Notre planters, which essentially match in form and function the elegant planters produced today by the artisans of the Foundrie Loiselet in Dreux, France.
+While Versailles planters were traditionally painted green, you have the option to choose from our curated color palette.